powderflask/cms-thumbnail/README.rst

 Currently in development - DO NOT USE for production sites!

+NOTE: Requires fix for django-cms issue #588 (hopefully in trunk soon).

 Features
 ========

-* Named "presets" define image processing rules (image geometry and options) - can be configured in settings or dynamically in DB.
+* Named "presets" define image processing rules (image geometry and options).
 * Content editors can choose which preset to display image with (or even define their own presets)
-* Two plugins:

-  1. Picture - extends the django-cms Picture plugin to add an imagecache preset.
+* Picutre plugin extends and replaces the django-cms Picture plugin to add an imagecache preset.
-  2. Image - works with any model that defines an ImageField - adds an imagecache preset.

-* Can use each plugin independently
 * Built on top of the excellent `sorl-thumbnail <https://github.com/sorl/sorl-thumbnail>`_ module - provides loads of flexibility and extensibility.

 Dependencies